DJSeb/kernel-shark-sebanek-gh-mirror/Stacklook/doc/user/user-manual.md

 - Buttons optionally being the same color as the task is in the graph
 - Mouse hover showing a preview of the kernel stack with an adjustable stack offset for it in the configuration

-No other dependencies are necessary, except maybe the standard libraries of C and C++.
+No other dependencies are necessary, except maybe the standard libraries of C and C++ and Doxygen for documentation.

 ## Build and install only this plugin